Spectral Evolution and Invariance in Linear-width Neural Networks: Discussions and Future Directions

-\section{Discussions and future directions}
+\section{Discussions and Future Directions}

-We empirically investigated how the spectra of $\bW$, $\bK^\CK$ and $\bK^\NTK$ evolve under proportional limit for an idealized student-teacher setting.
-The evolution relies on the choice of optimizer and initial learning rate, resulting in either belonging to or breaking beyond the kernel regime.
-Our work implies that understanding the relationship between feature learning and training processes, requires understanding the evolution of the spectra of both weight and kernel matrices.
-In particular, we show that different training processes affect the eigen-structures of weight and kernel matrices.
-Since the evolution is sensitive to feature learning, we can link feature learning and different training dynamics by studying the spectra of these matrices.
-We provide a concise but general model for future theoretical analysis in deep learning theory and exhibit some hidden spectral properties of trained NNs which will aid in future theoretical endeavors.
+We empirically investigated how the spectra of $\bW$, $\bK^\CK$, and $\bK^\NTK$ evolve under the LWR for an idealized student-teacher setting.
+Our work implies that understanding the relationship between feature learning and training processes requires understanding the evolution of the spectra of both weight and kernel matrices.
+In particular, we show that different training processes affect the eigenstructure of weight and kernel matrices.
+Since evolution is sensitive to feature learning, we can link feature learning and different training dynamics by studying the spectra of these matrices.

-Although it is easier to theoretically analyze and extract spectral properties of a two-layer NN with synthetic data, we would like to investigate these spectral properties for general state-of-art architectures, on real-world data and in more complicated tasks/teacher models.
-As some preliminary examples, we present the spectral behaviors for two practical architectures on real-world datasets.
-In practice, people mainly focused on the weight matrices in fully-connected layers and analyzing their spectra.
-We emphasize, however, the spectral properties of general kernel matrices induced by the NNs which contain abundant information of training and generalization \cite{fort2020deep,chen2020label,long2021properties,atanasov2021neural,shan2021theory,wei2022more}.
+While synthetic data is easier to analyze theoretically, we also investigate these spectral properties on real-world data and more complicated tasks in the following.
+In practice, people mainly focus on analyzing spectra of the weight matrices in fully connected layers; we choose to also focus on the spectral properties of general kernel matrices induced by the NNs, which contain abundant information \citep{chen2020label,long2021properties,atanasov2022neural,shan2021theory}.